-1.-Must own less than 100 mow of land (roughly ses than 17 acres of land).
-2.-Must not be farmers whose interests conflict rith the peasants.
+1.-Must own less than 100 mow of land (roughly less than 17 acres of land).

+2 .--- Must not be farmers whose interests conflict with the peasants.

-3.-Must not be moneylenders who mortgage
+3 .- Must not be moneylenders who mortgage farms.

-4.- Must not be "churchmen."
+4.-Must not be "churchmen."

+5.-Must not have connections with imperialists.
 The entrance fee is \$1 (I was told sometimes less).
 There is a maximum monthly fee of 10 cents.
 Those who smoke opium or gamble are excluded.
 I asked Mr. Wang, the secretary, how they could know this.
 He replied that it was easily known to the village circle if, for instance, anyone was an habitual gambler.
-Persons who ce attend three meetings or those who refuse to by the orders of the party, are expelled.
+Persons who can attend three meetings or those who refuse to by the orders of the party, are expelled.